bsdpot/potluck/nextcloud-nginx-nomad/README.md

 );
 ```

-Copying in the `psql.config.php` as indicated will select PostgreSQL as database.
+Copying in the `pgsql.config.php` as indicated will select PostgreSQL as database.

 The database will need to be preconfigured on the PostgreSQL instance in advance, or via script:
 ```